 Other goals will require specific skills gained from an MBA and your own unique background will inform how you take advantage of the Haas experience.
 Make sure you have determined exactly what courses make sense for your career goals and the programs and clubs that you will participate in to reach your personal and professional goals.
 Thorough school research will be invaluable in approaching this question.

-If you have a strong quantitative background like an engineering or hard sciences degree, or you work in a quantitative field like finance, this may not be a necessary essay.
+If you have a strong quantitative background like an engineering or hard sciences degree, or you work in a quantitative field like finance, it is likely unnecessary to further explain your quantitative skills.
 Otherwise, you may want to take one or two examples to demonstrate that you have an analytical mind and can take a quantitative approach to problem solving and evaluating data.
 As the question specifically asks you not to focus on the grades on your transcript, use this space to describe projects at work, additional post-graduate coursework, or your plans to strengthen your quant skills before you enroll at Haas.

 The Tuck School of Business at Dartmouth has a small student body and a rural location, combined with world-class faculty and academic focus.
 As you approach your Dartmouth Tuck MBA application it will be important …